Finance & Insurance · Denison, TX

 What the Data Says About Gold Star Finance

-OSHA assessed $0 in initial penalties against this employer, later adjusted to a current total of $0 — no reduction from the original assessment.
-Average penalty per inspection works out to $0.
-Against the Finance & Insurance industry average of $464 per employer, this record runs below peers.
+No OSHA penalty has been assessed against Gold Star Finance to date.
+The Finance & Insurance sector average runs $309 per employer.
 The Wage and Hour Division added 1 case producing $11,830 in back wages owed to 68 affected workers.

 Wage & Hour Findings